Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Main Results

 \subsection{Checking Quadratic Strict Pre-Dissipativity}

-While the theory we developed proved that the quadratic strict pre-dissipativity assumptions we considered are equivalent, in practice they are not equally easy to check.
+While the theory we developed proved that the quadratic strict pre-dissipativity assumptions we considered are equivalent, we did not yet comment how they can be checked in practice.
 A procedure to check Assumption~\ref{ass:stability_rank} in several steps is given in~\cite{Olanrewaju2017}.
-Assumption~\ref{ass:strict_dissipativity} is not easy to check as the second inequality is nonlinear.
-Assumption~\ref{ass:stability_pd}, instead, can be checked by solving one suitably formulated SDP.
+Assumption~\ref{ass:strict_dissipativity} is not easy to check directly as the second inequality is nonlinear, though we will discuss later one possible reformulation.
+Assumption~\ref{ass:stability_pd}, can be checked directly by solving one suitably formulated SDP.
 One option consists in solving

 and checking if $a>0$.

 We provide next an alternative formulation, which we consider insightful for the case in which $(A,B)$ is controllable.
 As an alternative to~\eqref{eq:diss_sdp2}, one can solve

 and check whether $\Lambda_1\succ \Lambda_2$.